 Stories of bad blood from this era are not hard to find, from inside and outside, while beyond the walls of LucasArts new studios and franchises like Uncharted were routinely eating the company's lunch.
 The old guard was long gone, leaving the the glory days of LA a distant memory.

 Things finally got so bad that even LucasArts had to admit it.
 In 2011, President Paul Meegan (one of four in just ten years) declared: "In recent years, LucasArts hasn't always done a good job of making games.
 We should be making games that define our medium, that are competitive with the best of our industry, but we're not.
 That has to change."

-But, in the end, it didn't.
+But in the end, it didn't.
 Just two years later, Disney purchased the Lucas empire.
-As of April 2013, LucasArts was shut down, with what remained of it charged solely to licence Star Wars properties to other developers.
+As of April 2013, LucasArts was shut down, with what remained of it charged solely to license Star Wars properties to other developers.
 At this point, it wasn't so much execution as euthanasia.

 Grim Fandango remastered for the PlayStation 4

-If they do well enough, at least they've potential friends in high places – we'll just have to see whether nostalgia's enough to squeeze another Full Throttle into existence.
+If they do well enough, at least they've got potential friends in high places.
+We'll just have to see whether nostalgia is enough to squeeze another Full Throttle into existence.
 Whatever happens, it's a tribute to LucasArts that fans still choose to remember them at their best, not for their slow and painful fall from grace and gaming royalty.
-Very few companies better deserve that favour, or have created as many memories worth holding onto forever.
+Very few companies deserve that favor, or have created as many memories worth holding onto forever.